wild-roots.org

 • Notes

-• In 1836, when he was 18, John Minot Daggett went to New Bedford, Massachusetts, where he engaged in whaling for a number of years.
-In 1851, he went to Houlton, Maine, and, after marrying Martha Mathilda Cates in 1852, he moved with his family to Linn County, Iowa in 1853.
-He subsequently moved to Dunlieth, Illinois (now East Dubuque).
+John M. Daggett left Farmington in 1836 and went to New Bedford, Mass., where he engaged in the whaling business for a number of years.
+In 1851, he went to Houlton, and in 1853 moved with the rest of the family to Linn county, Ia.

 1 male of five and under ten (note: likely Holmes Jr., born 1820)